UkiDLucas/GAN/README.md

-In computer science, we train one "model" on what is considered the current state-of-the-art, it is often called the "discriminator" model.
+In computer science, we train one "model" on what is considered the current state-of-the-art, it is often called the "**discriminator**" model.

-Then, we create another "model" capable of developing zillions of new designs, it is called the "generator" model.
+Then, we create another model capable of imagining zillions of new designs, it is called the "**generator**" model.

-Every new design is compared to the current state-of-the-art and if it is better, or at least indistinguishable in quality, the new standard is adopted.
-The "discriminator" model trains to adopt to a new level.
+The nomenclature being currently used, such as discriminator, generator, adversarial networks and the game theory are rather heavy footed and it is more appropriate for the Darwinian evolution where the looser becomes the lunch menu.
+You can also think about GAN as a interaction between  a "**mentor**" and a "**student**".
+I will use it as it is easier for the reader to relate to.

-What's more important, the "discriminator" provides a feedback to the "generator" on how well it did.

-In reality, the "generator" factory of the new design is nothing but a combination of millions of parameters set to the optimal combination.
-Computer tries many combinations until it derives the optimal solution.

-Based on that feedback form "discriminator", the "generator" adjusts its parameters.
-The adjustment can be large if the creation was totally off, or the adjustment can be very small if the creation is almost perfect.
-Darwinian evolution.
+Every new design of the student is compared to the current state-of-the-art, the mentor provides a feedback on how well the student did.
+In reality, the student "generator" of the new design is nothing but a combination of millions of parameters seeking an optimal solution.
+Based on the feedback from the mentor, the student adjusts the parameters.
+The adjustment can be large if the creation was totally off, or it can be very small if the creation is almost perfect.

+When the new design is better, or at least indistinguishable in quality, the new standard is adopted.
+Yes, the mentor model can learn as well.

 In summary, the name Generative Adversarial Networks (GAN) implies that there are two or more "deep neural networks" which compete against each other via generation of new models.